 By consolidating our procurement through global, regional or national contracts we can achieve environmental improvements in a cost-effective way.

 While we are reducing our energy intensity, we are scaling up our use of renewable energy.
-By the end of 2017, 107 of our manufacturing sites across 35 countries were using 100% renewable grid electricity, accounting for 67% of our total grid electricity consumption.
-Where it is not possible to produce our own renewable electricity on our sites, we make direct purchase agreements with large-scale solar or wind installations, and with small-scale hydropower schemes and renewables via purchased International Renewable Energy Certificates (IRECs).
+By the end of 2018, 111 of our manufacturing sites across 36 countries were using 100% renewable grid electricity, accounting for 67% of our total grid electricity consumption.
+Where it is not possible to produce our own renewable electricity on our sites, we have a mixture of direct purchase agreements with large-scale solar, geothermal or wind installations, and with small-scale hydropower schemes and renewables via purchased International Renewable Energy Certificates (IRECs).
 Increasingly, governments are allowing the expansion of markets which is enabling this change.
-For example, in 2017 around 82% of the electricity used across our factories, distribution centres and offices in Mexico has been produced from wind power.
+For example, in 2018 around 90% of the electricity used across our factories, distribution centres and offices in Mexico has been produced from wind power.
 In the Philippines, we are now sourcing all of our electricity from a geothermal power plant.

 This table summarises our energy and renewable energy use since the implementation of the USLP in 2010.

 |Total energy use (GJ)||33,176,585||30,181,865||30,480,293||30,054,697||28,422,211||27,080,563||27,267,621||26,507,528||25,907,758|

 |Renewable energy use (GJ)||5,278,522||6,549,465||7,442,875||8,114,768||7,986,641||7,663,799||8,616,568||8,899,486||9,495,335|

 When it comes to energy savings, there's never a point at which we'd say “enough”.
 Not only do further efficiencies reduce our GHG impact on the environment, but they often also reduce our business costs.